kevin-sean-chenn/kevin-sean-chenn/README.md

 * Love Tennis, Guitar, Video Games, and Food

-If you are a prospective employer with a Finance/Quant/Algo Internships let connect.
+If you are a prospective employer with a Finance/Quant/Algo Internships let's connect.

 [Linkedin](https://www.linkedin.com/in/kevin-chen-2bb998250/) |
 [Email](kevinchen4880@gmail.com)